- UCAS Code: GF13

 Why this course?

 Mathematics is everywhere: weather forecasting, cash machines, secure websites, electronic games, liquid crystal displays and statistical data analysis.
-Our course shows how mathematics is applied to solve practical problems, meaning you’ll learn the skills that employers need.

 Physics is used to help us answer some of the important questions which arise in the world around us.
 Once we understand the processes involved in these problems, we need to translate our ideas into mathematics to find the solutions.